ax330d/functions-plus/README.md

 ![Functions+](https://github.com/ax330d/functions-plus/raw/master/tree-example.PNG "Functions+")

-Currently does not support search and is not possible to sort.
-Works for me.
+Currently does not support search, is not possible to sort, no context menu.

 ## Why?